-Shelter-in-place is an occupant protection strategy that may be used in situations involving severe weather, violent behavior (such as an active shooter), outside chemical releases and other situations where it is safer for building occupants to remain in the sheltered area of a building.
-A shelter-in-place notification may come from several sources, including University Police, other University employees, or other authorities such as
+Shelter-In-Place- is an occupant protection strategy that may be issued in response to a variety of incidents involving severe weather, violent behavior, outside chemical releases and other situations where it is safer for building occupants to remain in the sheltered area of a building.

-Scranton Police and/or Fire.
-The University will make every effort to provide information about a situation as it becomes available.
-However, individuals may have to make independent decisions based on information they have at the time.
+A shelter-in-place notification may come from several sources, including University Police or other authorities.
+Incident-specific information will be provided when available.
+However, individuals may have to make independent decisions based on the information they have at the time.